Costa Rica Mountain Homes for Sale: Your Guide to Elevated Living in Guanacaste & Beyond

 Strong rental features include guest houses, pools with views, reliable roads, waterfalls, parks, and beaches within 20–30 minutes.
 Local regulations matter: zoning, commercial use, and rental income registration must be handled correctly.

-How Coastal Realty & Property Management Helps You Buy & Own Safely
+How Coastal Realty & Property Management Helps Buyers Find Mountain Homes in Costa Rica

-Coastal Realty & Property Management is a boutique Costa Rica real estate brokerage and property management firm focused on the Gold Coast and nearby mountain communities.
+Coastal Realty & Property Management helps buyers evaluate mountain properties throughout Guanacaste and surrounding regions.
+Our team assists with property searches, tours, due diligence, inspections, legal coordination, and ongoing property management support.
 We refine search criteria, pre-filter each property for sale, arrange tours, and provide honest feedback for the buyer and seller.

 Our team coordinates legal representation, due diligence, surveys, inspections, and HOA document reviews for gated community purchases.
 Many property management companies in Costa Rica offer legal representation and due diligence; our advantage is regional knowledge and first-name service.